 Method: Charlotte Mason

-Living books (books that come alive to the reader as they use engaging narrative to teach concepts) are also used so children get exposure to reading plenty of books while their love of learning is fostered simultaneously.
+Living books (books that come alive to the reader as they use engaging narrative to teach concepts) are also used, so children get exposure to reading plenty of books.
+At the same time, their love of learning is fostered simultaneously.
 If you like the CM method, Simply Charlotte Mason is a good option to consider.

-Like a lot of the curricula above, this program has large, active forums where parents can ask questions.
-You can read more review comments about this curriculum here.
+Like many of the curricula above, this program has large, active forums where parents can ask questions.
+In addition, you can read more review comments about this curriculum here.

-Because so many home educators like the CM method, there are plenty of homeschooling curriculum packages that are modelled after this method which you can check out by following this link.
+Because so many home educators like the CM method, there are plenty of homeschooling curriculum packages modeled after this method which you can check out by following this link.

 Programs like this one: Ambleside Online (free), Charlotte Mason in a Box